 As we drove up to Kirkwood Mountain on Thursday, I couldn’t believe the amount of snow that appeared almost out of nowhere on either side of the road.
 By the time we reached our destination, my mind was blown.
 I grew up on a mountain, so I’m pretty used to snow.
 But this was unlike anything I had ever seen.
 Thankful that my friend Dustin, who works for Riding on Insulin, is from Montana and used to driving in the snow, we made our way to the cabin and the other coaches started arriving.

 Up bright and early on Saturday, we filled up on breakfast carbs and protein and headed to “home base” to meet our teams.
 I was paired up with an awesome medical volunteer, Paula, who has worked at diabetes camps for years and we immediately hit it off.
 It was seriously a blast to work with Paula all day as she showed just as much as enthusiasm cheering on a camper as she did setting temp basals.
-We hit the bunny hill with our group of 6 beginner skiers, 4 of which have Type 1.
+We hit the bunny hill with our group of six beginner skiers, four of which have type 1.
 To say we had a great day is definitely an understatement.
 These kiddos were stoked to be there and eager to learn to ski.
 Watching their faces after they successfully got on a chairlift for the first time was priceless.

 Our day was completed with blue skies and relatively calm winds down at the bunny hill.
 By the time we headed in for dinner, the cloud cover had moved in and the wind was picking up.
 We knew a storm was coming but none of us predicted what would happen next.